Touchless Technology Revolutionizing the Airport

-Another way that touchless technology could be coming to an airport near you are robots that can remind travelers to use face masks.
-The extra protection with this technology is that it can scan crowds for those who are not in compliance with a face mask or social distancing policy.
+Another way that touchless technology could be coming to an airport near you is through robots that can remind travelers to use face masks.
+The extra protection of this technology is that it can scan crowds for those who are not in compliance with a face mask or social distancing policy.

 Although touchless technologies won’t be able to solve all the challenges that airports face in a post-COVID-19 world, they can be a big step forward in the right direction.